Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 It has heavily invested in Cambodia.

-There have been claims of about a third of foreign investment in Cambodia being Chinese and most infrastructure investment being of Chinese origin.
+There have been claims of about a third of foreign investment in Cambodia being Chinese, and most infrastructure investment being of Chinese origin.

-And also, China wants to have a good relationship with Thailand.
+But also, Thailand is a much bigger market, and also China wants to have a good relationship with Thailand.

-So China doesn't want this to escalate.
+So, China doesn't want this to escalate.

-Also, the US doesn't want it to escalate.
+Also, the US doesn't want it to escalate, and they both called for a ceasefire.

 Malaysia said, I'm going to have a neutral ground for you to come here and talk it out.

-They went there and they didn't exactly honor the ceasefire.
+They went there and they didn't exactly honor the ceasefire, but for now it seems like the ceasefire is holding.

 I feel bad for Trump.